LouisT/VidInfo/README.md

             -- I've done this already for places like ustream.tv and and justin.tv -- We'll see what happens!
 - [x] Document things better...
 This README is a mess!
 (Did I do this?)

-    *)  Support events?
-I'm not sure about this yet.

 Options:
 ------
     apikey - The API key, when needed.